aws-samples/aws-iam-identity-center-automation/README.md

 ```

 You can use the following command to output a JSON file named "org_data.json", that describes your AWS Organization structure with the
-necessary IDs to use in the AWS SSO input files:
+necessary IDs to use in the AWS IAM Identity Center input files:
 ```shell
 python sso_automation.py describe-org --profile SSO-test
 ```